fernandocanadasortega/expansion-overlay/README_EN.md

 > No puedes enviar el parámetro expandFromItem mediante **.class** si existe más de una clase con ese nombre en el DOM.
 <br />

-#### Definición del elemento que activa la expansión. *Normalmente es un botón*, pero se le puede asignar a cualquier elemento que soporte <code>addEventListener click</code>.
+#### Definition of the element that triggers the expansion. *Usually a button*, but it can be assigned to any element that supports <code>addEventListener click</code>.

 | Parámetros           | Tipo   | Descripción                      | ¿Parámetro requerido? | Valor por defecto |
 | -------------------- | ------ | -------------------------------- | --------------------- | ----------------- |